FeckNeck/agile-genie-logiciel/README.md

 ## Build with

-JAVA
+JAVA and JavaFX

 ## Installation
 ```
 Download the project
 ```
 ```
 Run project with maven configuration (should be default config)
 ```